 The PMU artist will recommend cleaning the area with a gentle cleanser and then applying a thin layer of a healing gel to the area for a few days.

-The Third Method: This one combines the wet and dry healing methods together.
+The Third Method: This one combines wet and dry healing methods.
 What you need to do is to keep the eyelid area dry by using cotton pads to lift away excess fluids for some days then you can use a gentle cleanser and healing gel as instructed, usually, for about a week.